wp-plugins/custom-menu-class/readme.txt

 Simple plugin that adds extra functionality to Menu Items.
 The plugin will allow to set predefined CSS classes to menu items.
 Support for the plugin "If Menu": http://wordpress.org/plugins/if-menu/ - does not break the "If Menu" plugin.

+Custom Menu Class is 100% free. if you have questions or need additional information u can comment on my Website or in the "Support" Tab here - [deving.de](http://deving.de “deving.de”).

 == Installation ==

 To install the plugin, follow the steps below